-Attention teachers: The Department needs your feedback on the Top 10 by 20 initiative, and we would appreciate your help.
-Please complete this 16-question survey by May 8.
-The survey is anonymous, and the information we gather will help determine how we move forward with the Top 10 by 20 initiative.
+Attention Teachers: The Department needs your feedback on the Top 10 by 20 initiative.
+Please complete this short survey by Oct.
+22. The survey is anonymous, and the information we gather will help determine how we move forward with the Top 10 by 20 initiative.

 The Missouri School Boards’ Association’s Center for Education Safety and the Department of Elementary and Secondary Education are announcing a 2016 grant opportunity for local education agencies to improve school safety.
 The application deadline is Nov.
 13, 2015, and all questions should be emailed to [email protected]